Welcome

 • Compilations of results that are hard to find with proof in literature, (or hard to find in one place, etc.) or cool results that are rarely covered in structured university study of a subject.

 • Expositions about my own research, though original work will only appear after it is on arXiv.
-This will mean I won’t talk much about my work for a month or two yet.

 • Tripos past paper solutions: I decided to start this blog the day before my Part III Functional Analysis exam in order to procrastinate deposit typed solutions for most of Zsak’s past papers.
 I am open to writing solutions for other courses as well.
 Please drop me a line if this is something you and ideally some others are interested in before I sink a lot of time into it.

 I can be reached by email at gc602 at cam dot ac dot uk.
-My PGP key can be found here.

 Pages